Dooring: Fatalities

 and 142 deaths in New Zealand during 1973–1978, none of the fatalities occurred in door opening incidents.
 While there were 1112 collisions caused by opening doors in the Australian state of Victoria between 2000 and 2010, the first fatality occurred in March 2010.

 Bike lanes and door zone incidents

 A 1976 study in a comparison of Santa Barbara (without bike lanes) to Davis, California (with bike lanes), 8% of the car-bike collisions in Santa Barbara involved an opening door, whereas Davis had none.

 Self-driving cars

-As of June 2025, Waymo has been involved in six injury-causing cyclist crashes, of which three were doorings by Waymo passengers.
+As of September 2025, Waymo has been involved in seven injury-causing cyclist crashes, three of which were doorings by Waymo passengers.

 In June 2025, a cyclist sued Waymo after being doored by a Waymo passenger.
 The lawsuit alleges that the Waymo car parked in an unsafe spot and failed to warn the passengers before exiting.